 Please, don’t be disappointed now, but in this category finding a “true” Swiss or German-manufactured watch is mission impossible.
 Even a timepiece from a Japanese brand will in most cases come with the dreaded “Japanese Mov’t” instead of a more promising “Made in Japan” inscription on the dial.
 Cheaper labor, lower taxes, and -ahem- more lenient approach to the protection of the environment make China, Vietnam, and other countries in South-East Asia an obvious choice for brands that operate below the $200 bar.

 Still, thanks to rigorous quality control applied by Japanese brands, as well as modern machinery’s ability to churn out millions of cases, mineral crystals, hands, and many other parts that often look at least on par (if not better) than hand-crafted ones, you can find a pretty decent watch for that hard-earned cash.

 15. Timex Flyback Chronograph: Around $110

-The Asian quartz caliber that animates the gadget doesn’t sound impressive, but their proprietary INDIGLO electro-luminescent backlight, as well as the guaranteed water resistance of 100 meters compensate for the lack of perceived pedigree.
-Also, the watch looks incredibly cool, did I mention that already?
+The Asian quartz caliber that animates the gadget doesn’t sound impressive, but their proprietary INDIGLO electro-luminescent backlight, as well as the guaranteed water resistance of 100 meters, compensate for the lack of perceived pedigree.
+Also, it looks incredibly cool, did I mention that already?

 14. Citizen Nighthawk (aka ref.
 BJ7000-52E in the USA): Around $200